-- 3.80 New and innovative ways of moving and managing freight are emerging, which aim to decrease the impact the sector has on the environment and on local amenity.
+- 3.86 New and innovative ways of moving and managing freight are emerging, which aim to decrease the impact the sector has on the environment and on local amenity.
 This can be challenging whilst also trying to ensure that costs continue to stay competitive, but there has already been visible progress.
-Capitalising on further innovation, however, first requires an understanding of the current direction of innovation in the industry. - 3.81 The UK government published its Transport Decarbonisation Plan in 2021, detailing the approach to decarbonising the transport sector by 2050 and setting out the key actions needed in pursuit of this goal.
+Capitalising on further innovation, however, first requires an understanding of the current direction of innovation in the industry. - The UK government published its Transport Decarbonisation Plan in 2021, detailing the approach to decarbonising the transport sector by 2050 and setting out the key actions needed in pursuit of this goal.
 Freight is a key component of the transport system and is rightfully given appropriate consideration in the strategy.

-Several specific freight related goals and initiatives are set out, including: - over 200 MtCO2e savings to 2050 (covering the whole transport system, of which freight contributes a substantial portion); - £20 million to support the Mode Shift Revenue Support and Waterborne Freight Grant Schemes; - end of sale of new non-zero emission LGVs (<3.5t) by 2030 ('significant' zero-emissions capability needed); - end sale of new non-zero emission HGVs (<26t) by 2035; - end sale of new non-zero emission HGVs (>26t) by 2040; - £20 million investment in Zero Emission Road Freight Trials; - encouraging modal shift to rail; and - decarbonising rail freight. - 3.82 All transport sectors are seeking to decarbonise and move towards the use of alternative fuels and clean energy networks.
-Most freight-carrying fleets run a diesel engine which contributes negatively towards emissions and air quality; with alternative fuel infrastructure and energy networks aiming to meet national and local objectives and strategy aspirations. - 3.83 Decarbonising the road freight sector by 2050 is driving the focus on cleaner vehicles and on this basis, the infrastructure required to power LGVs and HGVs.
-HGVs and LGVs contribute 31% of NOx emissions from transport (despite being only 21% of traffic) (2019). - 3.84 Alternative fuels could be employed across a range of typologies given that, in most cases, the form and function of the vehicle does not vary much from a change of drivetrain.
+- 3.88 Several specific freight related goals and initiatives are set out, including: - over 200 MtCO2e savings to 2050 (covering the whole transport system, of which freight contributes a substantial portion); - £20 million to support the Mode Shift Revenue Support and Waterborne Freight Grant Schemes; - end of sale of new non-zero emission LGVs (<3.5t) by 2030 ('significant' zeroemissions capability needed); - end sale of new non-zero emission HGVs (<26t) by 2035; - end sale of new non-zero emission HGVs (>26t) by 2040; - £20 million investment in Zero Emission Road Freight Trials; - encouraging modal shift to rail; and - decarbonising rail freight.

+- All transport sectors are seeking to decarbonise and move towards the use of alternative fuels and clean energy networks.
+Most freight-carrying fleets run a diesel engine which contributes negatively towards emissions and air quality; with alternative fuel infrastructure and energy networks aiming to meet national and local objectives and strategy aspirations. - 3.90 Decarbonising the road freight sector by 2050 is driving the focus on cleaner vehicles and on this basis, the infrastructure required to power LGVs and HGVs.
+HGVs and LGVs contribute 31% of NOx emissions from transport (despite being only 21% of traffic) (2019). - Alternative fuels could be employed across a range of typologies given that, in most cases, the form and function of the vehicle does not vary much from a change of drivetrain.
 However, the greatest benefits could be realised in urbanised areas where the effects of poor air quality due to freight movements are felt most acutely.
-Battery electric vehicles are already starting to increase in popularity amongst fleet operators of light commercial vehicles, but the market share is still relatively modest, accounting for only 2.9% of sales in 2020 (up from 1.3% in 2019).